OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 ## System teams

 Octopus Deploy comes with two built-in teams.
-The **Everyone** team always contains all users, but you can assign different roles to members of this Team (for example, you might allow everyone to view all projects and environments, but not edit anything).
-Out of the box, **Everyone** members can do nothing.
+TheÂ **Everyone**Â team always contains all users, but you can assign different roles to members of this Team (for example, you might allow everyone to view all projects and environments, but not edit anything).Â Out of the box,Â **Everyone**Â members can do nothing.

-The second team is **Octopus Administrators.** Members of this team always have permission to do anything in Octopus.
+The second team is **Octopus Administrators.**Â Members of this team always have permission to do anything in Octopus.
 You can add or remove members from this team.